anthonylindsay/grassmaster/README.md

 livestock movements accordingly.

 - Create your fields.
 All you have to fill in is the area.
 You can edit existing fields or delete them.
 - Tour your farm and measure the cover for your fields.
-Input the cover once measured for each field.
+Input the grass cover once measured for each field.
 - Show the graphs to see the grass wedge.
 Try turning your phone on its side for a wider view.
 - Run the reports to get instant calculations, e.g. AFC, total area, total cover, etc.